 Something else you can do is stipulate that once the access agreement begins, the due diligence period begins.
 In other words, you will have 30 days from the start of the access agreement to conduct due diligence.
-You can perform some of the due diligence prior to signing the contract and then do the heavier due diligence once the PSA executed.
+You can perform some of the due diligence prior to signing the contract and then do the heavier due diligence once the PSA is executed.

 4. Use and Mark Up Their PSA

-To reduce the back and forth negotiations, offer to mark up their contract.
+To reduce the back-and-forth negotiations, offer to mark up their contract.

 Rather than sending a seller a PSA created by your attorney, use their contract.
 Then, have your attorney mark up the contract with minimal revisions.

 This may seem like a minor act, but it is not uncommon for a deal to be killed because of a disagreement over legal language in a contract.
 When you offer to mark up their contract, making minor revisions, the seller knows that they are already comfortable with all the terms not adjusted by your lawyer.
-Therefore, the chances of the deal being cancelled are lower.
+Therefore, the chances of the deal being canceled are lower.